alexwlchan/alexwlchan.net/src/_drafts/social-media-scrapbook.md

 ### My bookmarks

 Earlier this year I wrote about [my bookmarks collection][bookmarks], which I also store in a static site.
-The scrapbook is very similar: same underlying idea, different data.

 My bookmarks are mostly long-form prose and video -- reference material with private notes.
 The scrapbook is more short-form content, often with visual media, often with conversations I was a part of.
 Both give me searchable, durable copies of things I don't want to lose.